 Properties meed to be shown in value ranges, or with values above ">" or below "<" certain x units since different SLA, DLP and LCD printers, postcuring and postprocessing conditions affect significantly the overall physical and mechanical properties of printed resins:

 - low power printers, such as LCD printers, tend to yield:

-- superior mechanical properties (lower brittleness), higher elongation, tensile and flexural strength, and lower rigidity "Young´s modulus" and HDT than higher power printers, such as laser printers.
+- superior mechanical properties (lower brittleness), higher elongation, tensile and flexural strength, and lower rigidity "Young´s modulus" and HDT than higher power printers

-- very high power printers, such as strong laser printers eg Formlabs Form 2 & 3, tend to yield:
+- very high power printers, such as strong laser printers (eg Formlabs Form 2 & 3) and high power DLP printers, tend to yield:

-- inferior mechanical properties (brittleness), lower elongation, tensile and flexural strength, and higher rigidity "Young´s modulus" and HDT than lower power printers, such as LCD printers.
+- inferior mechanical properties (brittleness), lower elongation, tensile and flexural strength, and higher rigidity "Young´s modulus" and HDT than lower power printers

 - discover some of our consulting services for choosing the best printer setup for your specific needs